-Alibaba Group Holding Limited is a Cayman Islands holding company established under the Companies Law of the Cayman Islands on 28 June 1999.
+Alibaba Statistics: Alibaba Group Holding Limited is the Cayman Islands holding company established under the Companies Law of the Cayman Islands on 28 June 1999.
 Alibaba Group Holding Limited is a China-based company with several subsidiaries worldwide.
-It is the largest online E-commerce site, and was founded as a small enterprise in the belief that the Internet would play vital role to increase small businesses and growth, as well as to compete more effectively in the domestic and global market.
+It is the largest online E-commerce site and was founded as a small enterprise in the belief that the Internet would play a vital role to increase small businesses and growth, as well as compete more effectively in the domestic and global market.

 Company’s Operating Segments